Saacman/tae/docs/linux/wsl_w11.md

 ![](../../assets/img/wslinstallw11.png)

-After restart, the windows terminal should start automatically with the message: `Installing, this may take a few minutes...`.
+After restart, the Windows terminal should start automatically with the message: `Installing, this may take a few minutes...`.

-After a few minutes, a prompt will ask for a user name and a password.
+After a few minutes, a prompt will ask for a username and a password.
 This user and password are exclusive for Ubuntu, and are not related to the Windows ones.

 ![](../../assets/img/terminal.png)